qy-sun/structural_sparsity_fdr/README.md

 ### **Remarks**

 - The segmentation results can also be visualized directly on the **MRICloud** web interface or inspected locally using **ROIEditor**.
-- Due to privacy regulations, the processed ADNI data and lookup tables are **not publicly included** in this repository.
 - Reproduction of this section requires individual ADNI data access approval.

 ---